Drumlane: Drumlane architecture

 Today, the buttressed ruin of Drumlane church with its round tower standing 11.6 metres tall and 15.8 metres around the base circumference represents a significant structure of the late medieval period, while little remains today of the old priory buildings, which fell into decay after the dissolution of the monasteries in around 1538.
 From the mid seventeenth century the abbey church became used for Anglican parish worship until around 1820 when a nearby new St Columba church was built for Anglican worship.
-The old Drumlaane church then was unroofed, become abandoned and allowed to decay into ruins before being handed over by church authorities to the OPW state agency for care and stewardship as a national monumeent, presently open to visitors.
-The cemetery, meanwhile, with several headstones dating from the 18th century and still used by some local families is protected by Cavan County Council and maintained by local parish communities.
+The old Drumlaane church and round tower then was unroofed, become abandoned and allowed to decay into ruins.
+Later to be handed over to the Commissioners of Public Works by Church of Ireland authorities under The Irish Church Act 1869 to be preserved as National Monuments, presently under stewardship by OPW.
+The old graveyard meanwhile, with several headstones dating from the 18th century and still used by some local families is protected by Cavan County Council and maintained by local parish communities.